alexgerrese/GoBringIt-Delivery/README.md

 # BringIt

-TODO:
+TODO (in order of greatest to least priority):
+- Do Menu Sides
 - Do Ordering
 - Do Checkout
+- Figure out Global User ID accessible throughout the app
+- Do all restaurant hours & open/close switch
 - Do Stripe

-- Figure out Password Recovery
-- Figure out Global User ID accessible throughout the app
-- Do restaurant hours & open/close switch
+CN: work through TODO's above
 AG: upload nice restaurant images to the DB

-Bugs:
+Known Bugs:
 - 'X' on AddToOrder Screen does not work
 - 'Add to Order' button on AddToOrder Screen does not work
 - Check if Restaurant hours work in different timezones